RenanXM/Linear-Regression-Health-Costs-Calculator/README.md

 ### Assignment

-In this challenge, you will predict healthcare costs using a regression algorithm.
+In this challenge, you will predict healthcare costs using a Neural Network.

 You are given a dataset that contains information about different people including their healthcare costs.
 Use the data to predict healthcare costs based on new data.